kazurayam/junit4ks/README.md

 Eclipse surely equips feature to render the JUnit result in GUI.
 But I would not be able to make use of it.

-### I need multiple 'src' directory
+### I need multiple 'src' directories

-In a Java project in Eclipse, you can make 2 or more directories to store program sources codes: one called '`main`', another called '`test`' for example.
-In the `src/main` directory I will have `junittutorial` package for application classes.
-In the '`src/test`' directory I will have the same package `junittutorial` for test classes.
-With this file tree I can put allication classes and test classes in a single package.
-Simple namespace is always prefered.
+In a Java project in Eclipse, you can make 2 or more directories to store program sources codes.
+For example, one called '`src/main`', another called '`src/test`'.
+In the `src/main` directory, I will have `junittutorial` package for application classes.
+In the '`src/test`' directory, I will have the same package `junittutorial` for test classes.
+With this file tree I can put the application classes and the test classes in a single Java `package`.
+Simple package namespace is always prefered.

-However in Katalon Studio, the `Keywords` directory is the only src directory where I could put Groovy source codes.
+However in Katalon Studio, the `Keywords` directory is the only 1 directory where I could put Groovy source codes.
 I had to put both of application and test classes together in `Keywords`.
-Therefore I had to bring the test classes into another package `junittutorial.test`.
-Needless complication of namespace looks dirty to me.
+Having these two kinds of classes together in a physizal directory is very messy.
+Therefore I had to make another package `junittutorial.test`.
+I don't like this, but I had to.

 ### Force compiling Groovy scripts in `Keywords` directory